Mosaic 🟢 Beta — full HTTPS stack shipped

 v0.2.1 shipped

-HTTPS Hello world — one ACME call, the binary handles the rest
+HTTPS Hello world — native ACME, the binary handles the rest

 namespace App